SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

     // c01(DATA) and below will get the hazard patch

-Note that if you create a CtrlConnector without node arguements, it will create its own nodes internaly.
+Note that if you create a CtrlConnector without node arguments, it will create its own nodes internally.

 .. code-block:: scala